Table of Contents[Show]

 The key principle behind technical analysis is that the price of a financial asset reflects all the available information about the particular asset.
 This means that, in most cases, technical analysts do not consider any of the fundamental factors that could affect the price of a currency pair.
 Instead, they believe that everything a trader or investor would like to know about the asset is reflected in its price.
 Technical analysis can be applied for both short-term and long-term investments.

-Technical analysis is used to forecast price movements by using various candlestick chart patterns, while fundamental analysis includes analysing various economic data, news and central bank updates to anticipate future price movements.
+Technical analysis is used to forecast price movements by using various candlestick chart patterns and technical indicators, while fundamental analysis includes analysing various economic data, news and central bank updates to anticipate future price movements.

-Generally speaking, traders who rely purely on technical analysis tend to focus on either short-term or medium-term trading.
+Generally speaking, technical analysts tend to focus on either short-term or medium-term trading.
 Meanwhile, fundamental traders are typically looking at a medium to long-term time horizon.

 The first step to performing technical analysis is to understand the three main assumptions on which it is built: